DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 the two rug costs - 125 and 155, respectively.

 Let's take a closer look at the anatomy of this function.
-Recall from the textbook portion that a function needs three things: A name, its parameters (also called arguments), and a body.
-In this square_rug_cost function, those look like this:
+Recall from the textbook portion that a function needs four things: A name, its arguments (also called parameters), the body, and a return statement.
+In this `square_rug_cost` function, those look like this:

 ![diagram of a python function](./digraph_of_a_python_function.png)

 In python, a function starts with the key word `def`.
-That's followed by its name, in this case `box`.
-It then has twu parameters, all inside the parenthises - `(size, fringe)`.
+That's followed by its name, in this case `square_rug_cost`.
+It then has two parameters, all inside the parentheses - `(size, fringe)`.
 Finally, in python, the function declaration (the name and argument list) ends with the `:` (colon).
 We've seen this in the chapter on control flow as well, and it indicates that we're about to group a bunch of code at the next indentation level.